 Publicly funded libraries have a legal obligation to provide access to constitutionally protected information.
 Federal, state, county, municipal, local, or library governing bodies sometimes require the use of Internet filters or other technological measures that block access to constitutionally protected information, contrary to the Library Bill of Rights (ALA Policy Manual, 53.1.17, Resolution on the Use of Filtering Software in Libraries).
 If a library uses a technological measure that blocks access to information, it should be set at the least restrictive level in order to minimize the blocking of constitutionally protected speech.
 Adults retain the right to access all constitutionally protected information and to ask for the technological measure to be disabled in a timely manner.
-Minors also retain the right to access constitutionally protected information and, at the minimum, have the right to ask the library or librarian to provide access to erroneously blocked information in a timely manner.
-Libraries and librarians have an obligation to inform users of these rights and to provide the means to exercise these rights.3
+Minors also retain the right to access constitutionally protected information in a timely manner.
+Libraries and librarians have an obligation to inform users of these rights and to provide the means to exercise these rights.